Proxy Meaning Explained: What Is a Proxy Server?

 Web Proxy Browser Extension

-In case navigating to the web proxy's website each time you want to establish a proxy connection doesn't sound appealing to you, a browser extension might be worth considering.
+In case navigating to the web proxy's website each time you want a proxy connection doesn't sound appealing to you, a browser extension might be worth considering.
 For example, HideMyAss offers just such a tool at no cost.
 At its core, this is a basic web proxy solution that differs from the above method only in negating the need to visit the service's website.

-Should you be after greater flexibility and enhanced performance, you can also manually configure a proxy in your browser.
+If you're looking for greater flexibility and enhanced performance, you can also manually configure a proxy in your browser.
 Our guides for Google Chrome (Windows) and Mozilla Firefox walk you through just how to do this.

 Manual Configuration on Your Operating System